In-place component update for Linux via Docker

 CAST regularly publishes new releases to CAST Imaging Core - the analysis engine used by your analysis-node(s).
 These releases provide new features and updates which improve the value of the platform.

-CAST Imaging CAST Imaging Core
+Installer release CAST Imaging Core release

 3.3.1-funcrel 8.4.4